Process automation

 Client onboarding for a US marketing agency

-A 40-person agency was losing the first three days of every engagement to a sequence of forms, contracts, intro emails, Slack invites, and folder creation handled by an over-stretched ops manager.
+A 40-person agency was losing the first three days of every engagement to forms, contracts, intro emails, Slack invites, and folder creation handled by an over-stretched ops manager.

-A single intake form in HubSpot now triggers a Zapier sequence that fires the contract via PandaDoc, provisions the Slack channel, creates the Google Drive folder structure, schedules the kickoff in Calendly, and posts the welcome message — all before the new client refreshes their email.
+A single intake form in HubSpot now triggers a Zapier sequence that fires the contract through PandaDoc, provisions the Slack channel, creates the Google Drive folder structure, schedules the kickoff in Calendly, and posts the welcome message.
+All of it before the new client refreshes their email.

 • ~$80k/yr